"GUN VIOLENCE YOU SAY?"

 other illegal businesses, like weapons smuggling and sales.
 The

-existence of the black market and its sales of weapons make it
+existence of the black market and its sales

 possible for convicted felons to access guns as well.
 Licensing,

-registration, and eventually confiscation of the guns of law-abiding
+eventually confiscation of the guns of law-abiding

-citizens will not affect the criminals who will not license, register
+citizens will not affect the criminals who will not license,

 or turn in their guns.